Git Rev News: Edition 15 (May 11th, 2016)

 That makes vim open file “foo” at line “X” if one uses vim foo:X just after having run git grep.

 This year only one student, Pranit Bauva, will participate in the Google Summer of Code 2016 under the Git project.
-He will work on incrementaly rewriting in C the parts of “git bisect” that are still in shell.
+He will work on incrementally rewriting in C the parts of “git bisect” that are still in shell.
 He will be mentored by Lars Schneider and Christian Couder.

 Developer Spotlight: David Turner